jwodder/gitmatch/README.rst

 Patterns
 ========

-The pattern language used by ``gimatch`` is intended to match that of Git's `gitignore(5)`__ as of v2.36.1, including the undocumented features (mainly involving character classes) present in Git's code.
+The pattern language used by ``gitmatch`` is intended to match that of Git's `gitignore(5)`__ as of v2.36.1, including the undocumented features (mainly involving character classes) present in Git's code.